Health Care Reform – Busting The 3 Biggest Myths Of ObamaCare

-In the last few months, we’ve seen a lot of Web List Posting of Health Care Reform rules and regulations introduced by the Health and Human Services Department.
+In the last few months, we’ve seen a lot of Web List Postings of Health Care Reform rules and regulations introduced by the Health and Human Services Department.
 Every time that happens, the media gets hold of it, and all kinds of articles are written in the Wall Street Journal, the New York Times, and the TV network news programs talk about it.
 All the analysts start talking about the pros and cons and what it means to businesses and individuals.

-The problem with this is, many times, one writer looked at the regulation and wrote a piece about it.
-Then other writers start using elements from that first article and rewriting parts to fit their theme.
-By the time the information gets widely distributed, the existing regulations and rules get twisted and distorted.
+The problem is that one writer often looked at the regulation and wrote a piece about it.
+Then, other writers start using elements from that first article and rewriting parts to fit their theme.
+When the information gets widely distributed, the existing regulations and rules get twisted and distorted.
 What shows up in the media sometimes doesn’t truly represent the reality of what the laws say.

 There’s a lot of misunderstanding about what is going on with ObamaCare, and one of the things that I’ve noticed in discussions with clients is that there’s an underlying set of myths that people have picked up about healthcare reform that isn’t true.
 But because of all they’ve heard in the media, people believe these myths are true.

 Today, we will talk about three myths I hear most commonly.
 Not everybody believes these myths, but enough do, and others are unsure what to think, so it warrants dispelling these myths now.

-The first one is that health care reform only affects uninsured people.
-The second one is that healthcare reform doesn’t affect Medicare benefits and the Medicare program arearen’t affected by health care reform.
-And then the last one is that health care reform is going to reduce the costs of healthcare.
+The first one is that healthcare reform only affects uninsured people.
+The second one is that healthcare reform doesn’t affect Medicare benefits and the Medicare program.
+And then the last one is that healthcare reform is going to reduce the costs of healthcare.